-This meticulously crafted replica of the Titanic's Fosbery lifebelt is made entirely from 100% linen.
-I dedicated over a year to sourcing authentic materials, focusing on matching the original thread counts, fabric weave, color, and thickness to faithfully recreate how the lifebelt would have looked when produced 112 years ago at the Fosbery factory.
-Due to the high sourcing costs of linen and custom-made twill, supplies are limited.
+This meticulously crafted replica of the Titanic’s Fosbery lifebelt is made entirely from 100% linen, using materials selected to match the original thread counts, weave, color, and thickness used by Fosbery & Co. in 1912.
+Each component—from the custom linen twill tapes to the hand‑bleached whip‑stitch thread—was chosen to recreate the look and feel of an authentic lifebelt.
+Because of the high cost of linen and custom‑made twill, supplies are limited.

 Details: